Phobos (moon): Proposed and undeveloped missions

 In 2007, the Canadian Space Agency funded a study by Optech and the Mars Institute for an uncrewed mission to Phobos known as Phobos Reconnaissance and International Mars Exploration (PRIME).
 A proposed landing site for the PRIME spacecraft is at the "Phobos monolith", a prominent object near Stickney crater.
-The PRIME mission would be composed of an orbiter and lander, and each would carry 4 instruments designed to study various aspects of Phobos's geology.
+The PRIME mission would be composed of an orbiter and lander, and each would carry four instruments designed to study various aspects of Phobos's geology.

 In 2008, NASA Glenn Research Center began studying a Phobos and Deimos sample return mission that would use solar electric propulsion.
 The study gave rise to the "Hall" mission concept, a New Frontiers-class mission under further study as of 2010.

 Another concept of a sample return mission from Phobos and Deimos is OSIRIS-REx II, which would use heritage technology from the first OSIRIS-REx mission.

-In 2013, Phobos Surveyor mission wa proposed by Stanford University, NASA's Jet Propulsion Laboratory, and the Massachusetts Institute of Technology.
+In 2013, Phobos Surveyor mission was proposed by Stanford University, NASA's Jet Propulsion Laboratory, and the Massachusetts Institute of Technology.

 In 2014, a Discovery-class mission was proposed to place an orbiter in Mars orbit by 2021 to study Phobos and Deimos through a series of close flybys.
 The mission is called Phobos And Deimos & Mars Environment (PADME).
 Two other Phobos missions that were proposed for the Discovery 13 selection included a Merlin, which would flyby Deimos but actually orbit and land on Phobos, and Pandora which would orbit both Deimos and Phobos.

 Russia plans to repeat Fobos-Grunt mission in the late 2020s, and the European Space Agency is assessing a sample-return mission for 2024 called Phootprint.